Download a course guide

 This course assists experienced, practising teachers in their career development by providing them with an additional specialist teaching area.
 For teachers who wish to add TESOL to their professional repertoire, this Certificate will provide them with a qualification which will allow them to work within the field in their current employment and assist with applications for positions at specialist language centres in Australia and overseas.

-At the completion of this course students will be able to:
+At the completion of this course students will demonstrate:

 - an ability to apply the theoretical principles and concepts which underpin contemporary TESOL (Teaching English to Speakers of Other Languages) specific practices